Alexandra Reid

-Alexandra Reid Varley (born March 5, 1989), professionally known as Alex Reid, is an American singer and rapper.
-She is a former member of the South Korean girl group BP Rania, becoming the first African-American idol in the South Korean music industry.
+Alexandra Reid Varley (born March 5, 1989), known professionally as Alex Reid or simply Alex, is an American singer and rapper.
+She is a former member of the South Korean girl group BP Rania, becoming the first American K-Pop idol in the world.

 Early life

-Alexandra Reid Varley was born on March 5, 1989, in Kansas City, Kansas.
+Alexandra Reid Varley was born in Kansas City, Kansas.
 Relocating to Plano, Texas, as a child, she began working as a model in the Dallas fashion scene.
-Reid has Swedish, African American and Hungarian heritage.
+Reid is mixed and has Swedish, Sub-Saharan African and Hungarian heritage.

 Career

-2011–14: Letters to My Ex
+2004–2014: Career beginnings and Letters to My Ex

 Reid was introduced as one of the sixteen cast members of the third season of Discovery Kids' reality television children's program Endurance in 2004.
 She was partnered with Bjorn Leum and competed together as the Green Team, ultimately placing seventh overall in the competition.
 Shortly after, Reid's Myspace profile was discovered by L.A.
-Reid's assistant, thus prompting her to move to New York City, New York and initiated preparation for her debut—ultimately signing a recording contract with Def Jam Recordings and a publishing contract with Sony Music.
+Reid's assistant, thus prompting her to move to New York City and initiated preparation for her debut—ultimately signing a recording contract with Def Jam Recordings and a publishing contract with Sony Music.
 She then moved to Los Angeles, California, and was managed by Scooter Braun.
 Reid released her debut single, "Body to Body," on November 7, 2011, with an accompanying lyric video.
 The lyrics of the song were penned by herself, while the instrumental was produced by Dru Castro and Phil Margaziotis.
 The song was performed live for the first time in conjunction with a rendition of "Do It Like a Dude" by Jessie J at the Kwanzaa Fest 2011 event held in Dallas, Texas.

 Reid released her debut extended play, Letters to My Ex, on August 31, 2012.
 Despite failing to chart, the extended play received positive reviews from online music blogs and forums.
 Letters to My Ex produced two singles prior to its initial release—the first single, "Soldier", was released on August 3, 2012.
 The song featured Traphik, who also contributed in the penmanship of the song.
 The second single, "My Ex", was released on August 10, 2012.
 During an interview with Chan Lo, reporting for the Chicks N Kicks online magazine, she revealed that production for her then-upcoming second extended play, Chik Muzik, has begun and deemed it a "'take it or leave it' type record; young, fresh, and bold—music that doesn't take itself too seriously."
 The extended play was planned to be released in March 2013, however it has remained unreleased since.
 Following a year-long hiatus, Reid released a stand-alone single, "Want Me Some U", on February 14, 2014.